 If your accommodation request is denied, you should first ask your employer for the reason it was denied.
-Perhaps the medical information you provided did not support your need for an accommodation or the employer felt the accommodation you requested was unreasonable.29
+Perhaps the medical information you provided did not support your need for an accommodation or the employer felt the accommodation you requested was unreasonable.27 You should work with your employer to determine what information is needed and to come up with alternative accommodation options.

-If the request is denied for unknown reasons, the next step is to go up the chain of command in your company.30 Be sure to carefully document your interactions.
+If the request is denied for unknown reasons, the next step is to go up the chain of command in your company.28 Be sure to carefully document your interactions.
 If you are not successful working within your organization's chain of command, there are other steps you can take.
-The first is to file a complaint, referred to as a "discrimination charge," with the U.S. Equal Employment Opportunity Commission (EEOC) or with your state's enforcement agency.31 If the EEOC dismisses your charge, you then have the option of filing a lawsuit against your employer.
+The first is to file a complaint, referred to as a "discrimination charge," with the U.S. Equal Employment Opportunity Commission (EEOC) or with your state's enforcement agency.29 If the EEOC dismisses your charge, you then have the option of filing a lawsuit against your employer.